-2.12 In addition, the Council recognises that it has to respond to the challenges presented by its ageing population, the growing number of households requiring accommodation, and the need to stimulate economic activity and create employment.
+- and create employment.
 Whilst, at the same time, consider the impact of climate change on people, the economy and the natural and built environment.
-The Council must also take recognition of 'Climate Injustice', that is the potential increase of health and social inequalities from the impacts of climate change.

-2.13 Based upon these factors, a vision for the South Lanarkshire Local Development Plan 2 (SLLDP2) has been developed.
-It remains broadly as it was in South Lanarkshire Local Development Plan 1 and has been further developed to take into account economic and legislative changes since the plan was adopted.
+The Council must also take recognition of 'Climate Injustice', that is the potential increase of health and social inequalities from the impacts of climate change. - 2.13 Based upon these factors, a vision for the South Lanarkshire Local Development Plan 2 (SLLDP2) has been developed.
+It remains broadly as it was in South Lanarkshire Local Development Plan and has been further developed to take into account economic and legislative changes since the plan was adopted.
 The aims of the vision are to address forthcoming challenges and promote South Lanarkshire as a place in which to invest, live, visit and work.